ecilasun/sandpiper_sdk/README.md

 The sandpiper disk image comes prebuilt with gcc13.3.0

-For Linux, just run the following two commands (tested on Ubuntu 24.04) sudo apt-get install gcc-arm-linux-gnueabihf sudo apt-get install g++-arm-linux-gnueabihf
+For Linux, just run the following two commands.
+(The version tested on Ubuntu 24.04 yielded version 13.3.0 which is the correct version) sudo apt-get install gcc-arm-linux-gnueabihf sudo apt-get install g++-arm-linux-gnueabihf